taggon/livereload/README.md

 ## Notes
 * The chrome extension works only with default port 35729.
-* Too many files can make this horribly slow.
+* Watching too many files can make this horribly slow.
 To avoid this please exclude directories which have many files such as `node_modules`.

 ## Todo
 * Setting per project.